wp-graphql/wp-graphql-woocommerce/docs/routing-by-uri.md

+---
+title: "Routing by URI with WooGraphQL"
+description: "Discover how to implement routing by URI in your headless WooCommerce application using WooGraphQL and WPGraphQL for efficient and user-friendly navigation."
+keywords: "WooGraphQL, WPGraphQL, WooCommerce, GraphQL, routing, URI, headless, navigation"
+author: "Geoff Taylor"
+---

 # Routing By URI

 In this guide, we will create a simple app that demonstrates routing with WPGraphQL's `nodeByUri` query.
 We will use this query to fetch data for a shop page that displays a list of products with their "name", "shortDescription", "price", and "image".
 The shop page will use the uri parameter to fetch the data and render the page accordingly.